A Personal Injury Lawyer Describes What is Negligence?

 Legally causing injury

 One of the most common things I hear from my personal-injury clients is that they did not do anything wrong, and now they are injured.
-There are many ways that clients can be hurt – automobile accidents, slip and falls, negligent security claims, and being struck by a bicycle are all examples.
+Personal Injury Law is extensive, and there are many ways that clients can be hurt – automobile accidents, slip and falls, negligent security claims, and being struck by a bicycle are all examples.
 However, even though somebody may have caused your injury, it is always important to remember that a plaintiff must prove that the action by the other party was the legal cause of the injury that my client sustained.
 This condition means that we must be able to show that the defendant’s actions legally caused the injury to my client.

 First-year law students learn on day one what the legal elements of negligence are – duty, breach, causation, and damages.
 In (somewhat) standard terms, this means that negligence occurs when a party (the defendant) owes a duty to act to another person (the plaintiff), and breaches that duty.
 Because of the violation of that duty, the plaintiff suffers “damages” (which is the legal phrase for an injury).